Rohan7654/django-add-apps/README.md

 ```
 django-include-apps add_app <new_app>
 ```
 Replace **<new_app>** with the name of the Django app you want to add.

+# Project Link
+For more details, visit the [PyPI project page](https://pypi.org/project/django-include-apps/0.1.0/)

 # Options:
 Use **--start-dir** or **-d** to specify the directory to search for settings.py.
 Defaults to the current directory if not provided.